Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Extension to the stochastic case: correlating the noise by QMC

 The above equation is valid at the time instant $t$.
-However, in the schemes devised in Secs.~\ref{class_simple}, \ref{class_corr}, \ref{quant} and \ref{quant_best}, the equations of motion are discretized and integrated over a finite time step $\delta t$, and also the Langevin noise ${\tilde \eta}$ appearing in those equations is integrated over the same $\delta t$.
+However, in the schemes devised in Secs.~\ref{class_corr}, and \ref{quant_best}, the equations of motion are discretized and integrated over a finite time step $\delta t$, and also the Langevin noise ${\tilde \eta}$ appearing in those equations is integrated over the same $\delta t$.
 This will slightly change the form in Eq.~(\ref{substract}), leading to the following one:

-where ${\tilde \alpha}$ is the integrated noise correlator matrix, reported in Eqs.~(\ref{totalnoise}) and (\ref{correl}) for the CMPC and PIMPC-PIOUD algorithms, respectively. $\bsym{\alpha}^\textrm{QMC}$ does not need to be modified, as the expectation value of the variance-covariance QMC-force matrix in Eq.~(\ref{alpha_qmc}) is evaluated in this case during the time step $\delta t$ while sampling the electron coordinates.
-Since the r.h.s. of Eq.~(\ref{noisecorrelator_integrated}) is a positive definite matrix (thanks to the appropriately chosen $\Delta_0 \ge \delta t$), it defines a corrected external noise which is compatible with the solution of the Langevin dynamics in both classical and quantum cases, as long as $|\bvec{q}_{n+1}-\bvec{q}_n|$ remains small, regardless on how large the friction is.
+where ${\tilde \alpha}$ is the integrated noise correlator matrix, reported in Eq.~(\ref{totalnoise}) for the CMPC algorithm. $\bsym{\alpha}^\textrm{QMC}$ does not need to be modified, as the expectation value of the variance-covariance QMC-force matrix in Eq.~(\ref{alpha_qmc}) is evaluated in this case during the time step $\delta t$ while sampling the electron coordinates.
+Since the r.h.s. of Eq.~(\ref{noisecorrelator_integrated}) is a positive definite matrix (thanks to the appropriately chosen $\Delta_0 \ge \delta t$), it defines a corrected external noise which is compatible with the solution of the Langevin dynamics in both classical and quantum cases, as long as $|\bvec{q}_{n+1}-\bvec{q}_n|$ remains small, regardless of how large the friction is.
 As already mentioned, the proposed MPC schemes yield a correlated noise also affecting the conjugate variables (i. e. the nuclear positions $\bvec{q}$).
 Therefore, the relation in Eq.~(\ref{noisecorrelator_integrated}) must be extended in the joint momentum-position coordinates.
-The full expression for the noise correction in the classical CPMC and quantum PIOUD integration algorithms is detailed in the Appendix \ref{noise_correction} and \ref{noise_correction_quantum}, respectively.
+The full expression for the noise correction in the classical CPMC integration algorithm is detailed in Appendix \ref{noise_correction}.